-As per the directive from the Cabinet Secretary, a senior officer at the level of Joint Secretary or above is to be nominated as the Data Controller or Nodal Officer for the Department/Organization.
+As per the directive from the Cabinet Secretary, a senior officer at the level of Joint Secretary or above is to be nominated as the Data Controller or Nodal Officer for the Department/Organization/State.
 The responsibility of Data Controller is as follows:

-- 1. Lead the open data initiative of department. - 2.
-Take initiative to release as many datasets as possible on proactive basis. - 3.
-Identify the High Value Datasets and schedule their release on Data Portal - 4.
-Prepare the Negative List for the Department as per the directions in NDSAP. - 5.
-Ensures that the datasets being published are in compliance with NDSAP through a workflow process. - 6.
-Periodically monitor the release of datasets as per predefined schedule - 7.
-Take relevant action on the feedback/suggestion received from the citizen for the datasets belonging to the Ministry/Department. - Ensure the correctness of his contact details on the Data Portal by sending a mail to ndsap@gov.in, in case of any change. - 9.
-Take action on Suggestions on new datasets made by public on data Portal.
+- Head the NDSAP Cell, which helps in compilation, collation, conversion and publishing catalogs/resource on the platform.
+The size of the cell varies from Department to Department and depends on the quantum of resources to be published. - 2.
+Lead the open data initiative of department. - 3.
+Nominate Data Contributors. - 4.
+Take initiative to release as many datasets as possible on proactive basis. - 5.
+Identify the High Value Datasets and schedule their release on OGD Platform. - 6.
+Prepare the Negative List for the Department as per the directions in NDSAP. - 7.
+Ensure that the datasets being published are in compliance with NDSAP through a predefined workflow process. - 8.
+Periodically monitor the release of datasets as per predefined schedule - 9.
+Take relevant action on the feedback/suggestion received from the citizen for the datasets belonging to the Ministry/Department/Organization.

+- 10. Ensure the correctness of his contact details on the OGD Platform by sending a communication to NDSAP-PMU or mail to ndsap@gov.in, in case of any change. - 11.
+Take action on Suggestions on new datasets made by public on OGD Platform.